foerstj/sumcol/README.md

 ## Principles
 Stats are based on numbers of similar original summoning spells.
 See below for details on balancing.\
-For stationary summons, gold value, duration & mana cost are much lower.\
+For stationary & explosive summons, gold value, duration & mana cost are much lower.\
 For miniboss summons, scrolls are used; gold value is much lower, duration & life is much higher.\
 Required level is a few levels higher than the level where players typically first encounter the creature, except when existing spells provide a reasonable precedent.\
 Assignment to Nature vs. Combat Magic is done based on the creature, roughly following the shaky logic of the original spells.